-If you love your Grey Tabby cat or are looking at adding a cute Grey Tabby cat kitten to your family, then you’ll enjoy finding out more about these gorgeous cats!
-We’ve collected 11 facts about Grey Tabby cats, from legends about how they got those sweet M markings on their foreheads to how a Grey Tabby cat was the inspiration behind one of the very first cuddly toys.
+If you love your Grey Tabby cat or are looking at adding a cute Grey Tabby cat kitten to your family, you’ll enjoy finding out more about the gorgeous cats!
+We’ve collected 11 facts about Grey Tabby cats, from legends about how they got those sweet “M” markings on their foreheads to how a Grey Tabby cat inspired one of the first cuddly toys.

-So, snuggle down with a hot drink and your Grey Tabby cat if you’ve got one, and get ready to learn more about these striking cats.
+So, snuggle down with a hot drink and your Grey Tabby cat if you have one, and get ready to learn more about these striking cats.

-Grey Tabby cats aren’t a breed, but a coat color!
-Tabby cats can come in all sorts of colors, including red, brown, silver, caramel, and of course, our favorite, grey!
-There are a huge number of different cat breeds that can be found with the Grey Tabby coloration, including the American Shorthair, Scottish Fold, Norwegian Forest Cat, and many others!
+Grey Tabby cats aren’t a breed but a coat color!
+Tabby cats can come in several colors, including red, brown, silver, caramel, and of course, our favorite, grey!
+There are a vast number of breeds with the Grey Tabby coloration, including the American Shorthair, Scottish Fold, Norwegian Forest Cat, and many others.

 It’s thought that the beautiful swirling patterns on domestic Grey Tabby cats are from genes from wild cats.
 This is a naturally occurring pattern and can be seen in the European Wildcat, African Wildcat, and Asiatic Wildcat, which all have similar coats in terms of patterns and colors.

 The gene that’s responsible for grey Tabbies, as well as every other Tabby shade, is the agouti gene.
-This is a dominant gene, so if a cat has this gene, they will be Tabby colored!
-That’s one of the reasons that you find Tabby cats in a huge range of different cat breeds.
+This is a dominant gene, so if a cat has it, they will be Tabby colored!
+That’s one of the reasons that you find Tabby cats in a huge range of cat breeds.
 The agouti gene creates striped bands of light and dark across individual hairs.

 Your Grey Tabby cat’s temperament will depend more on which breed they are than the color of their fur.
 A Scottish Fold Grey Tabby will have a different temperament and personality than a Grey Tabby Norwegian Forest Cat.
 So, if you’d love a Grey Tabby cat, pick a breed that this color is common in but whose temperament also suits what you and your family are looking for in a cat.